First published March 4, 2020.

 A visit to DC is not complete without visiting the Smithsonian Museums.
 The National Museum of American History is a wonderful and educational place to learn more about our country’s unique place in history.
 Since March is Women’s History Month, it is a perfect time to visit!

-- Cost: Free (movies and ride simulator cost extra)
+- Cost: Free (ride simulator costs extra)

 - Recommended for: all ages